chakra-ui/panda/website/pages/docs/utilities/background.md

 }
 ```

-To use a gradient token, provide a string value to `bgGradient` or `textGradient`.
+These tokens can be used in the `bgGradient` or `textGradient` properties.

 ```jsx
 <div